Year-End Tax Tips for Businesses

 Help improve your bottom line with these tax mitigation strategies.

 It’s almost time to close the books on another tax year, but it’s also time to be open to the many opportunities designed to alleviate your tax burden.
 Here are a few to get the ball rolling.
 While these are by no means exhaustive, they should be enough to get you started when it comes to tax-saving tactics that could work for you and your business.
 With a complex and ever-changing tax code, it’s a good idea to schedule a meeting with your financial advisor and tax professional.

 Did you buy new equipment?
 Take a deduction.

-It’s important to note, though, that $2.5 million is the spending cap on equipment purchases.
-The deduction because to phase out on a dollar-for-dollar basis after $2.5 million and is eliminated once $3.5 million in purchases is reached.
+It’s important to note, though, that $2,590,000 is the 2020 spending cap on equipment purchases.
+The deduction begins to phase out on a dollar-for-dollar basis above that amount and is eliminated once $3,630,000 in purchases is reached.
 Section 179 was enacted to help small businesses by allowing them to take a depreciation deduction in one year, rather than over a period of time.

 Defer income and accelerate deductions.